SerigneCheikh98/Softeng1/GUIPrototypeV2.md

 ![image info](./code/gui_v2/ModifyPassword.png)

 # MANAGE CATEGORIES
 From here the User can see all the categories.
-He can also add a category by clicking on the "Create Category" button or cancel a category by clicking on the "Trash" icon .
-He can  go to:<br>
+He can also add a category by clicking on the "Create Category" button or cancel a category by clicking on the "Trash" icon .<br>In addition, he can change the visualization order by clicking on the "Sort Icon" on the corresponding column. <br> He can  go to:<br>
 1) [USER SETTINGS](#user-settings) by clicking on the settings icon.
 2) [HOME PAGE USER](#home-page-user) by clicking on the "Return Home" button if he is a normal user.
 3) [HOME PAGE ADMINISTRATOR](#home-page-administrator) by clicking on the "Return Home" button if he is an administrator.

 ![image info](./code/gui_v2/ManageCategories.png)
 # MANAGE LABELS
-From here the User can see all the labels.
-He can also go to:<br>
+From here the User can see all the labels.<br>In addition, he can change the visualization order by clicking on the "Sort Icon" on the corresponding column. <br> He can also go to:<br>
 1) [USER SETTINGS](#user-settings) by clicking on the settings icon.
 2) [HOME PAGE USER](#home-page-user) by clicking on the "Return Home" button if he is a normal user.
 3) [HOME PAGE ADMINISTRATOR](#home-page-administrator) by clicking on the "Return Home" button if he is an administrator.